Stilyan-Kangalov/Web-Cookbook/Inverted-Pull-Req-Github/Note.md

-# Inverted pull reguest in Github
+# Inverted pull requests in Github.

 __1.__ Open the forked git repo __me/foobar__
 - Click on __"compare"__ **>**